macOS Sequoia slow: 7 quick fixes

 When your Mac is slow after the Sequoia update, a quick way to speed it back up is to carry out some maintenance tasks.

 When you perform tasks like reindexing your Spotlight search, freeing up RAM, repairing disk permissions, and thinning out your old Time Machine Snapshots, you can drastically enhance performance.
 The problem is that many users don't have the time for that.
-Well, the good news is that you can utilize a purpose-built app like CleanMyMac X to do all the hard work for you.
+Well, the good news is that you can utilize a purpose-built app like CleanMyMac to do all the hard work for you.

 This Apple-notarized tool comes with a smart Maintenance module that can do all of these tasks and, more simultaneously, boost the speed of your Mac in minutes; here's how it works: